Bounds on Sweep-Covers by Raney Numbers: Sweep-Cover Sequences

-In this section, I provide a table of calculated values for enumerating sweep-covers on ILD trees.
+In this section, we provide a table of computed values for enumerating sweep-covers on ILD trees.
 This table assumes $\gamma = 0$.
-Python code is available for generating these integers and they've been hand checked by following Lemma \ref{lem:all_sweep_covers} for $\Delta \le 5$ and $n \le 6$ \cite{blake_wilson_2020_4034921}.
+Python code is available for generating these integers and they've been hand checked by following Lemma \ref{lem:inductive_step} for $\Delta \le 5$ and $n \le 6$ \cite{blake_wilson_2020_4034921}.